 It is incumbent on MDA Directors to make those decisions within the risks that they’re given.
-If we were told that you are going to accept a high risk, and we know it’s high risk, but go execute your program- basically the director is in a position where the best thing he could say is that were confirming that this is in fact high risk or we are working on reducing that risk.
+If we were told that you are going to accept a high risk, and we know it’s high risk, but go execute your program- the director is basically in a position where the best thing he could say is that “we are confirming that this is in fact high risk” or “we are working on reducing that risk”.

-One of the things that is nice about our Congressional testimonies is that it was my personal testimony, which gave me the opportunity to express my personal recommendations.
+One of the things that is nice about our Congressional testimonies is that it is your personal testimony, which gives the opportunity to express personal recommendations.
 I was also very fortunate in working with a chain of command where I don’t recall a case where they did not actually concur with what I recommended.
 If they didn’t concur, I would have understood that; but, I was in a good position where they gave me access to make arguments and where the substantiation of my recommendations were well received.
-I think that’s about the best you can do in weapons acquisition arena.
+I think that is about the best you can do in weapons acquisition arena.

-So the MDA director is only allowed to operate within the scope defined by the USD AT&L?
+Is the MDA director only allowed to operate within the scope defined by the USD AT&L?

 The director’s directions and actions are reviewed often.
 We used to have a review of my decisions at least every 6 weeks.
 Decisions would be reviewed by a very high level of leadership in the Pentagon, representing all the services, the Joint Chiefs of Staff (JCS) and the USD AT&L.

-When you do that over many years, it really is a fairly involved upper management process, and they were again very gracious in the amount of time they gave me to discuss what I had done recently, and what my issues and plans were.
-So they could change them, but the vast majority of plans and execution in that process was actually created by director of MDA and his staff and I really had a great staff.
+When you do that over many years, it really is a fairly involved upper management process, and they were again very gracious in the amount of time they gave me to discuss what I had done recently, and what my issues and plans were and I really had a great staff which is important.

 Photo: Lt.
 Gen. Patrick O’Reilly via Department of Defense.
 Public Domain.